A healthy choice, but no foo-foo, just a great recipe for traditional Scottish Curried

 And this is a carbohydrate adjusted soup for diabetics (like me) but leaving out just carbs, not TASTE!

-(For Tomato and Lentil soup, just add two tins chopped tomatoes at the start, and reduce water by 1 pint)
+Lentil soup, just add two tins chopped tomatoes at the start, and reduce water

 And for diabetics, the cauliflower tastes just like the potatoes that "should" have been added, but the carbs have been almost totally wiped out.